 - 1 cup dried cherries

-- Place rack in center upper third of oven and preheat to 300 degrees F. Line a 9x13 inch rimmed baking sheet with parchment paper.
+- Place a rack in the center upper third of your oven and preheat it to 300 degrees F. Line a 9×13-inch rimmed baking sheet with parchment paper.

 - In a large bowl, stir together the oats, almonds, coconut, cinnamon, cocoa powder, and salt.
 Set aside.